soderlind/move-domains-to-afd/README.md

 ### Add the domain to Azure Front Door and enable HTTPS for the domain

 In the keyvault, find the certificates and the domains in each certificate.
-Add the domain to the Azure Front Door and them attache the certificate to the domain, i.e. enable HTTPS.
+Add the domain to the Azure Front Door and then attache the certificate to the domain, i.e. enable HTTPS.

 ```shell
 echo -e "\nADDING DOMAINS TO AZURE FRONT DOOR"